nicholasmirchandani/Database/README.md

 Limitations/Deviations: If invalid facultyTable/studentTable is supplied, program will crash.
 Does not occur under normal use, as facultyTable/studentTable are auto-generated

 Extra Work: Functions as a terminal to the database.
 Rollbacks can rollback add/delete/change advisor, which means that any change can be rolled back.
+Keeps track of who added each record between sessions by username and displays that when printing as well.

 References:
 https://www.learncpp.com/cpp-tutorial/810-const-class-objects-and-member-functions/<br/>